 With the “preliminaries” out the way, let’s dive into the “nitty-gritty” details of creating powerful copy.

 “On the average, five times as many people read the headlines as the body copy.
 When you have written your headline, you have spent 80 cents out of your dollar.”

 Or in other words: A weak headline can make your business bleed money.

-A case study by contentverve.com shows the huge power behind headlines.
-They switched the landing page headline for a local scandinavian gym from, “You Work Out Smarter at Fitness World” to “Group Training and Fitness at Your Local Gym”.
+A case study by contentverve.com shows the huge power behind headlines (it’s a few years old but still holds true today).
+They switched the landing page headline for a local Scandinavian gym from, “You Work Out Smarter at Fitness World” to “Group Training and Fitness at Your Local Gym”.

 A 38.46% increase in memberships sold.

 When it comes to your copy, your headline has two main jobs:

 - To snag the attention of your audience

 - And seduce them into your pitch or ad